beiju/blarser/readme.md

 Approach
 --------

+double disclaimer on top of the following disclaimer: I reworked the plan, again. see "Update: Revised ingest plan" for details. keeping this section because a lot of it still applies.

 First, a disclaimer: This is just a plan.
 Blarser has gone through several prototypes where I learned lessons about what will and will not work.
 This is what I think will work based on those lessons, but almost nothing been